sequenceplanner/sp-rust/sp-smt/README.md

 Z3 is a SMT solver from Microsoft Research which supports the SMT-LIB format.

-Go to the documentation with:
+Look at the documentation with:
 ```
 cargo doc --open
 ```
-since time has been spent to actually write it.

 Look at `lib.rs` to find the list of currently implemented interfaces.

-Look in `tests` to find examples of how to use mathods and macros.
+Look in `tests` to find examples of how to use methods and macros.

 Run a specific test with:
 ```